Manage hardware token authenticators

 Modify Legacy Token settings

 Legacy tokens are older model tokens supported by Entrust Identity Enterprise (formerly Entrust IdentityGuard).
-Identity as a Service supports legacy tokens for the migration of Entrust Identity Enterprise users to the cloud.
+IDaaS supports legacy tokens for the migration of Entrust Identity Enterprise users to the cloud.

 Modify hardware token settings